 1. Tell the gospel of Jesus’s death, burial, & resurrection.

-On Pentecost following Jesus’s death and resurrection, Peter received the Holy Spirit and proclaimed Jesus’s resurrection with evidences of predictive prophecy, the empty tombs, and eyewitnesses to those who already worshiped God (Acts 2:22–38).
+On Pentecost following Jesus’s death and resurrection, Peter received the Holy Spirit and proclaimed Jesus’s resurrection with evidences of predictive prophecies, the empty tombs, and eyewitnesses to those who already worshiped God (Acts 2:22–38).

 The apostle Paul confirmed the gospel that he was preaching with the first disciples of Christ (1 Cor 15:1–4; Gal 1:11–24).
 The gospel is the death, burial, and resurrection of Christ for which he built upon this teaching the eternal life that comes by bodily resurrection from the dead (1 Cor 15:1–23).
 Scholars recognize the gospel in 1 Corinthians 15:1–4 as the original gospel that started the Christian movement — the church.
 The church began because various eyewitnesses saw, heard, ate, drank, and touched Jesus after He resurrected from the dead.
 The first believers experienced Jesus resurrected from the dead (cf. 1 Cor 15:1–4; Gal 1:11–24).

-Those sharing the gospel should also be familiar with persuasive historical facts about Jesus’s resurrection including Jesus’s burial by Joseph of Arimathea and the women finding the tomb empty (Mark 15:42–16:8).
+Those sharing the gospel should also be familiar with the eyewitnesses establishing historical facts about Jesus’s resurrection including Jesus’s burial by Joseph of Arimathea and the women finding the tomb empty (Mark 15:42–16:8).
 Most notably, lives changed from witnessing Jesus resurrection.
 Peter doubted and then believed.
 James, Jesus’s brother, did not believe but became a believer.
 Paul converted from persecuting the church when he experienced Jesus bodily risen from the dead.

 2. Reveal how Jesus’s resurrection is the power for resurrection to eternal life.